 Violence and Harassment Policy

-• The throwing of or intentionally dropping objects on another person
+• Physical altercations such as hitting, pushing/shoving, kicking, throwing or intentionally dropping objects on another person

 • Threats of violence directed at another person